JoshRochotte/starter-hugo-academic/content/home/experience.md

     location: New York
     date_start: 2021-03-01
     date_end: 2022-04-01
-    description: "Promoted to my current role within 12 months because of top performance and strong organizational impact, I support product owners and teams across east and west coast US, as well as in India.
+    description: "Promoted within 12 months because of top performance and strong organizational impact, I support product owners and teams across east and west coast US, as well as in India.
 I lead and drive a platform of AI/ML driven data and risk surveillance technology products used by clinical trial teams to monitor clinical trials.
 <br>
 Select Highlights
 <br>